Platform comparison

 - Polymarket Klarna UK charges no fees for SOFORT.
 The only cost is the internal FX spread (typically <1%) on EUR→USDC conversion.
 SOFORT itself has no end-user fees — the platform absorbs acquirer costs.

-- How do withdrawals work?
+- How long do Polymarket withdrawals take for UK users?

 Trade US-Iran 60 day negotiation period extended? on Polymarket Klarna UK